jackpwill/discogs-advisor/README.md

 advisory: what your collection is worth, what's moving, what might be worth selling, and what to watch.

+Most "AI + data" demos let the model see raw data and do the math, which is exactly where language models hallucinate.
+I wanted to build a system where the LLM is genuinely useful but is **structurally prevented from touching the numbers**.

 ![screenshot placeholder](docs/screenshot.png)

-## Why I built it

-Most "AI + data" demos let the model see raw data and do the math, which is exactly where language models hallucinate — they'll happily invent a price or miscompute a percentage.
-I wanted to build the opposite: a system where the LLM is genuinely useful (interpretation, judgment, prose) but is **structurally prevented from touching the numbers**.
-This project is the smallest honest example of that pattern I could build against a real API.

 ## The core design: code computes, the LLM reasons, the app renders